 One of the bigger mistakes I used to make was not paying attention to how soft the sand was and getting totally bogged.
 Like right up to the axles with an incoming tide (scary).
 So, my tips with dealing with the soft sandy beaches are the following:

 - If possible, don’t drive on soft sand.
-But if you have too, don’t go too near the water’s edge and drive directly on previous car tracks if available.
+But if you have to, don’t go too near the water’s edge and drive directly on previous car tracks if available.
 The previous car would have compacted the sand, making it firmer to drive on.

 - Don’t drive on a beach after a storm and be cautious during the winter months.
 When high swell and tides break on the beach, it softens the sand making it like quick sand for your car.
 Summer is the best time for beach driving, the beach has had time to settle and compact making the sand firmer to drive along.’

-Be prepared in case you get bogged while driving on sand
+Beach driving equipment: Be prepared in case you get bogged while driving on sand

 Nina from West Australian Explorer shares her top tips for beach driving in Australia:

-The essentials when it comes to recovery gear is a shovel – many insist on this being long-handed for extra leverage, snatch straps, shackles and gloves.
+The beach driving equipment essentials when it comes to recovery gear is a shovel – many insist on this being long-handed for extra leverage, snatch straps, shackles and gloves.
 If you do have to use the snatch strap, play it safe at all cost and keep spectators well away.
 The snatch strap acts like a rubber band and has caused some serious injuries to bystanders when it inadvertently came undone from the vehicle.

 Another essential item is the MaxTrax or other recovery tracks.
 Many regular beach drivers swear by them because they’re so easy to use.
 Simply use the Maxx Trax to dig out some sand in front of the tyres lay it under the wheel and you should be able to drive out without too many complications in most situations.’